Elshaden/apiato-livewire/README.md

 Well, if you are familiar with Apiato, you would know that Apiato uses the DDD pattern, Domain Driven Design, this will make your code very well organized, easily maintainable, and most important, simple to have many developers work on the same application.
-While, the makers of Apiato, insist that it is mainly focused on API backend, I disagree, Apiato can handle both Web application as a frontend and at the same time deliver flawless API backend, and that is the butty of Apiato, you have the same functionality for both realms.
+While, the makers of Apiato, insist that it is mainly focused on API backend, I disagree, Apiato can handle both Web application as a frontend, and at the same time deliver flawless API backend.

 _Don't take my word for it..
 Go on and give a test run..._